Training Fair Models in Federated Learning without Data Privacy Infringement: Problem Formulation

 \section{Problem Formulation}

-In this section, we first review the fairness constraint based on a general fairness measurement named \textbf{difference of generalized equal opportunities} (DGEO)~\cite{donini2018empirical}.
+In this section, we first review the fairness constraint based on a general fairness measure named \textbf{difference of generalized equal opportunities} (DGEO)~\cite{donini2018empirical}.
 Then, we formulate the problem of federated fair model training.